drmikecrowe/mbfcext/docs/terms.md

 ==========

 If you have any questions about these Terms and Conditions, You can submit an issue at [our github repository](https://github.com/drmikecrowe/mbfcext)

-*   By visiting this page on our website: [https://github.com/drmikecrowe/mbfcext](https://github.com/drmikecrowe/mbfcext)